ABOUT US

 SKY MAYHEW

-Two of our directors work at the Centre for Effective Altruism (CEA), from whom we received a grant via the EA Infrastructure Fund.
+Two of our directors worked at the Centre for Effective Altruism (CEA), from whom we received a grant via the EA Infrastructure Fund.
 Neither had any previous involvement with Meta Fund grantmaking and will recuse themselves from any input on future grants.